tonyhffong/TermWin.jl/README.md

 * directing key stroke traffic
 * hold references to the content widgets and update them in the correct order

-All widgets can be used in both blocking and non-blocking manner, though some are more useful in blocking than non-blocking and others vice versa.
+Many widgets can be used in both blocking and non-blocking manner, though some are more useful in blocking than non-blocking and others vice versa.

 To use a widget for blocking use, instantiate that widget (if a container,